grafana/grafana/docs/sources/http_api/datasource_permissions.md

 - 1 = Query

-## Enable permissions for a datasource
+## Enable permissions for a data source

 `POST /api/datasources/:id/enable-permissions`

-Enables permissions for the datasource with the given `id`.
-No one except Org Admins will be able to query the datasource until permissions have been added which permit certain users or teams to query the datasource.
+Enables permissions for the data source with the given `id`.
+No one except Org Admins will be able to query the data source until permissions have been added which permit certain users or teams to query the data source.

 **Example request**: